nevillionaire/simple_shell/README.md

 ## Credits

-All codes written by Valerie Jerono and Neville Mwimah.
+All the codes were written by Valerie Jerono and Neville Mwimah.